A study testing whether a GLP-1 medicine from Brigham and Women's Hospital, semaglutide, can lower blood sugar and help with weight.

 Where this study is enrolling

-This trial has 36 US sites across 25 states.
-Contact the site coordinator directly to start the screening process.
+This trial has 36 sites across 25 states.
+Contact a site coordinator directly to start screening.

 - Longwood Research LLCHuntsville, Alabama